Worker Abscondment in Sarawak: Employer Guide

 The employer carries direct, measurable consequences — separate from the worker's:

-• Bond forfeited — the Personal Bond or Security Bond posted with the Sarawak Immigration Department on the worker's behalf is lost.
+- Bond typically forfeited — the Personal Bond or Security Bond posted with the Sarawak Immigration Department on the worker's behalf is usually lost.
 The exact term varies by pass type and posting arrangement; the financial impact is the same either way.

 The simplest mitigation is to report on time, with the full document pack.
-The bond is gone either way; what an employer can still protect is their own record.
+The bond is usually gone either way; what an employer can still protect is their own record — and the returned AP quota.

 How to Reduce the Risk